Skip to content

 Upgrading to the latest Uno.UI Dev Version should help too.

-Step 1: Create a new Blazor WebAssembly Application in your IDE and select .NET 7.0 (Standard Term Support) as Framework.
+Step 1: Create a new Blazor WebAssembly Application in your IDE and select .NET 8.0 or later as Framework.

-Step 3: In Index.razor add this to the to Page.
+Step 3: In Home.razor (or Index.razor in older templates) add this to the Page.

 @using Mapsui.UI.Blazor